Steinperfer/Android-FixCrashes-Hard-Fault-Tolerance/README.md

 Snapdragon 865 (kona)

 # My experience
-  Bevor i fixed the exact same things this repo does, I **had 1-2 Reboots every hour** with apps i couldnt open until i rebootet, sometimes more, sometimes less.
+  Bevor i patched my phone with this repo, I **had 1-2 Reboots every hour** with apps i couldnt open until i rebootet, sometimes more, sometimes less.
-  I tested this exact version of the repo, for 1 week and apps now only **crash every 2-4 days with mostly a reboot shortly after.**
+  I tested this patch for 1 week now, and apps only **crash every 2-4 days with mostly a reboot shortly after.**
   If it keeps crashing, there might be some other software problems with your phone, i had a softwarebug from lineageOS what crasht my phone aswell this fix is not included in this repo.
   Be Aweare that you might fry your system.